skylight-hq/skylight.digital/README.md

 5. Install node (`brew install node -v7.10.0`), and then run `npm install` to install the local dependencies listed in `package.json`.

+Running
+---
+1. In the directory you checked out the website into, run `jekyll serve` to start the web server.
+2. Navigate to http://localhost:4000 in your browser to see your changes.
+3. To execute lint tests, run the `npm run-script <script>` command in the console.
+   Available scripts include: `scss-lint`, `html-lint`, and `js-lint`.

 Setup Using Docker
 ---
 1. If you're using a Mac, install homebrew (see https://brew.sh/).